How to Optimize Your Amazon RoAS by Understanding ACoS

 Finally, Amazon will have to show advertisers that they understand their contribution throughout the shopping journey, and Amazon RoAS helps with all this.

-8. Is Amazon ACoS still vital to you?
+Is Amazon ACoS Still Relevant to You?

-Breakeven points and Customer lifetime value
+Breakeven Points and Customer Lifetime Value

 Customer Lifetime Value (CLV) is an easy method of estimating the value of each additional customer you win.
-CLV allows you to evaluate your marketing channels’ efficacy while providing your insight into the key performance index (KPI) driving your company’s value.
+CLV allows you to evaluate your marketing channels’ efficacy while providing insight into the key performance index (KPI) driving your company’s value.

+CLV can be used in calculating the number of new customers an advertising campaign must produce to break even.
 As a result of its simplicity, CLV tends to conceal its assumptions concerning the future.
-Assumptions used must be fully understood every time CLV is calculated.
+Therefore, such assumptions must be understood at large each time CLV is calculated.

 For example: If you generate $200 in sales from $50 advertising spend, the return on ad spend would be 4x (or 400%).

-Why CLV changes everything
+Why CLV Changes Everything

-A break-even point change will allow you to push competitive bidding while ensuring profit.
+A breakeven point change will allow you to push competitive bidding while ensuring profit.
 A $50 spend is now generating $800 of revenue, which results in an Amazon ACoS of 6.25% rather than 25% first calculated.

-How to calculate CLV on Amazon
+How to Calculate CLV on Amazon

-There are two methods used to calculate for CLV:
+There are two methods for calculating CLV:

-- The Simple method used in providing ballpark figures
+- The simple method used in providing ballpark figures

-- The Complete method, calculated on a month-by-month, quarterly, or cohort basis
+- The complete method, calculated on a month-by-month, quarterly, or cohort basis

 CLV calculations will require both product and customer data.
 Data will also be necessary to forecast the lifetime value based on previous behavior.